 What you'll cover

-During your first year of Print, you’ll undertake three units of study: Unit 1a, Unit 1b and CHS.
-These Units are each worth 40 credits and assessed through a combination of continuous and summative methods.
+During the first year of the programme you undertake three units of study: Unit 1a, Unit 1b and CHS.
+These Units are each worth 40 credits and assessed through a combination of continuous and summative assessment methods.

-Your first year will be experimental and diagnostic, allowing you to reflect on your previous work and often radically change your understanding and practice.
+The first year is experimental and diagnostic, you reflect on your previous work and often radically change your understanding and practice.
 In the first week of term you are registered and orientated to the College and School.
-An introductory seminar and brief introductions to both the workshops and to each other, via short presentations of work follow.
+An introductory seminar and brief introductions to each other via short presentations of work follow.
 Introductions to technical staff and workshops also take place.

-A week of cross-College projects and a study trip allow us to discuss exhibitions or archives.
-You’ll then begin to develop a self-initiated and self-directed body of studio work in whatever form will test and expand your ideas and ambitions.
+You then begins the process of developing a self-initiated and self-directed body of studio work in whatever form will test and expand your ideas and ambitions.
 This is supported and challenged (in both years) by tutorials, lectures, seminars, and workshops.
-Group critiques in the programme and across the School will take place in the first two terms.
-There will be a studio-based Work-in-progress Show in the second term.
+Group critiques in the programme take place in the first two terms.

-Your second year will require a shift towards sharing, distributing and contextualising work.
-You’re expected to produce a coherent body of ambitious work in a form that reflects your ideas and interests.
-You’re required to participate in one cross-School group in the first term.
-There will be an external exhibition project, a student-led final show event and some form of publishing project.
-You’ll also give a presentation in the lecture theatre about your work and have an opportunity to undertake a talk or workshop to an external audience.
+The second year requires a shift in emphasis towards sharing, distributing and contextualising work.
+You are expected to produce a coherent body of ambitious work in a form that reflects your particular ideas and interests.
+You will participate in an external exhibition project, a student-led final show event, and some form of publishing project, which will take a form in line with local and national guidelines.
+Each student gives a presentation about their work and optionally undertakes a talk or workshop to an external audience.
 You are expected to be able to professionally document and present your work and ideas verbally, in writing and through images.
 Workshops are held to aid this process.

-Alongside the participation in Programme-based units, you’ll also participate in the SoAH School unit, which, through study groups, lectures, symposia, crits and tutorials will support you in discussing and evolving your work against a broader frame of reference.
+Alongside your participation in programme based units, you will also participate in the SoAH School unit, which, through study groups, lectures, symposia, crits and tutorials will support you in discussing and evolving your work against a broader frame of reference.